Kagethelephant/dotfiles/README.md

 ## Polybar
 Polybar needs a special launch.rc (~/.config/polybar/launch.rc) file to ensure there is only one instance launched. the i3 config file launches polybar using this file to insure they are not duplicated.

+## Troubleshooting
+- `journalctl` will show you the journal entries from the system
+- `journalctl -b -p 3` filters for errors
+- The journal is cleared on reboot by default but you can make a `/var/log/journal` folder for persistance

+If you find an error saying that the random seed file is world accessable you might have to change the permissions for the boot partition in the `/etc/fstab` file.
+Change values so `fmask=0137` and `dmask=0027`